nullusstudios/slime-88--nullusv1-tkl/README.md

 # Nullus V1 TKL PCB
- A F13 Tsangan TKL Hotswap Type-C PCB with ANSI/ISO support, designed in KiCAD 6.0.
+ A F13 Tsangan TKL Hotswap Type-C PCB with ANSI/ISO support for the nullus v1 TKL, designed in KiCAD 6.0.

 > NOTE: Below images may be outdated.